Top 30+ Celtic Symbols And Their Meanings

 Celtic Snake Symbol

-It is logical to assume that the snake symbolizes the depth of knowledge and high intelligence among the Celts.
-Nevertheless, the ancient people put another meaning as well – they considered snakes to be excellent healers.
-And this meant that the bewitching effect brought the Celts the use of their traditional methods of treating diseases and the wearing of attributes with snake patterns.
+It is logical to assume that the snake symbolizes in the Celts the depth of knowledge and high intelligence.
+However, ancient people put another meaning – they considered snakes to be excellent healers.
+This meant that the mesmerizing effect brought the Celts to use their traditional methods of treating diseases and wearing attributes with snake patterns.

 Deer